How to Pay Off Credit Card Debt Fast

-Track your spending for two weeks - every single expense, no matter how tiny - and see if you have any spending areas that you may be able to cut out.
+Track your spending for two weeks - every single expense, no matter how small - and see if there are spending areas that you can cut.
 What can you live without?
-Can you cut back on the number of times you get takeout?
-To prevent impulse purchases, could you limit how many times you go into a store?
+Can you cut back on the number of times you order takeout?
+Can you limit how many times you even step into a store to prevent impulse purchases?

-This exercise will help you understand where your money goes each month.
-Once you realize your daily $3 coffee adds up to be almost $100 a month, you may feel more motivated to cut it out.
-Use that towards your credit card payment instead (see #2 again).
+This exercise will help you understand where your money disappears to every month.
+Once you realize that your daily $3 coffee adds up to be almost $100 a month, you may feel more motivated to cut it out and use that towards your credit card payment instead.

 - Curb Your Desire to Shop